Panama Canal Gatun Locks aerial view

 📌 Key Takeaway for India

-The Panama Canal water crisis of 2023-2024 directly increased freight costs for Indian exporters and raised LNG import costs.
-India's growing trade with the US East Coast, Mexico, and Brazil — all of which route through Panama — means canal health is a direct Indian economic interest.
-India's "Act West" policy and expanding maritime presence make understanding Panama strategically essential for UPSC and defence examination aspirants.
+The Panama Canal water crisis directly increased freight costs for Indian exporters and raised LNG import costs.
+India's growing trade with the US East Coast, Mexico, and Brazil — all routing through Panama — means canal health is a direct Indian economic interest.
+India's expanding maritime presence makes understanding Panama strategically essential for UPSC and defence examination aspirants.

 📝 Quick Revision — Exam Ready